regr76/timetravel/README.md

 - `GET /api/v1/record/{id}` – retrieves a record (a simple JSON mapping of strings to strings)
 - `POST /api/v1/record/{id}` – creates or updates a record

-### The Problem

-Maintaining only the *current* state of each record is not enough.
-For compliance and proper risk assessment, we must also understand how that state *evolved*.

-Consider the following example.
-A business buys a policy in January.
-In March, they change their business hours, but they don't notify us until July.
-During that four-month gap, we are unknowingly covering a risk that has changed.
-Depending on the nature of the change, we may need to:
-- **Retroactively adjust the premium**
-- Or even **void the policy** if the change introduces unacceptable risk

-To resolve this, we need a versioned, historical view of the data:
-- What did we know and when?
-- When did the change actually occur?

 ### Objective 1: Persist Data with SQLite